San Juan County, Washington

 Survey Area WA055 Washington

 The dominant drainage class is Well drained and the dominant hydrologic group is C/D (varies with drainage).
+The most common soil order is Inceptisols — young soils with minimal horizon development but more than Entisols.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in San Juan County, Washington.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic